Sign-up in November to get 3 months free! Set the stage for a successful 2025. Use discount code EOY24 when signing up

 • If you are redirecting the client to a website, use a shorter version of the link such as a bitly link.

-Read also about the resOS’ SMS booking reminder feature SMS reminder setting
+Read also about the resOS’ SMS booking reminder feature.
+SMS reminder setting

-If you have any questions about SMS best practice, how to understand the character set, or something completely different, please don’t hesitate to reach out to us at [email protected].
+If you have any questions about SMS best practices, how to understand the character set, or something completely different, please don’t hesitate to reach out to us at [email protected].
 We’re more than happy to help!